foundation-model-stack/fms-hf-tuning/README.md

 ### 3. Chat Sytle Single/Multi turn datasets

   Pass a dataset containing single/multi turn chat dataset.
-Your dataset could be supplied like
+Your dataset could follow this format:

 ```
 $ head -n 1 train.jsonl
 {"messages": [{"content": "You are an AI language model developed by IBM Research.
 You are a cautious assistant.
 You carefully follow instructions.
 You are helpful and harmless and you follow ethical guidelines and promote positive behavior.", "role": "system"}, {"content": "Look up a word that rhymes with exist", "role": "user"}, {"content": "I found a word that rhymes with \"exist\":\n1\\.
 Mist", "role": "assistant"}], "group": "lab_extension", "dataset": "base/full-extension", "metadata": "{\"num_turns\": 1}"}
 ```

-containing single/multi turn chat.
+This format supports both single and multi-turn chat scenarios.

-The chat template used to render this data will be `tokenizer.chat_template` from model's default tokenizer config or can be overridden using `--chat_template <chat-template-string>` argument.
-As an example, for models like [ibm-granite/granite-3.0-8b-instruct](https://huggingface.co/ibm-granite/granite-3.0-8b-instruct) which contain a [chat template](https://huggingface.co/ibm-granite/granite-3.0-8b-instruct/blob/main/tokenizer_config.json#L188) as part of their `tokenizer_config.json` the users need not pass a chat template to process the data.
+The chat template used to render the dataset will default to `tokenizer.chat_template` from the model's tokenizer configuration.
+This can be overridden using the `--chat_template <chat-template-string>` argument.
+For example, models like [ibm-granite/granite-3.0-8b-instruct](https://huggingface.co/ibm-granite/granite-3.0-8b-instruct), which include a [chat template](https://huggingface.co/ibm-granite/granite-3.0-8b-instruct/blob/main/tokenizer_config.json#L188) in their `tokenizer_config.json`, do not require users to provide a chat template to process the data.

 Users do need to pass `--response_template` and `--instruction_template` which are pieces of text representing start of `assistant` and `human` response inside the formatted chat template.